stfc/PSyclone/doc/user_guide/getting_going.rst

    > python runme.py

-However, to understand this example in more depth it is instructive to cut-and-paste from the ``runme.py`` file into your own, interactive python session::
+However, to understand this example in more depth it is instructive to cut-and-paste from the ``runme.py`` file into your own, interactive Python session::

    > cd <EGS_HOME>/example/lfric/eg1